 The cross provokes.
 It challenges us.
 It requires a response on our part.
-You and me, we are being asked directly to take a stand.
+We are being asked directly to take a stand.
 The time of vague excuses is over.

 We read verse 22.
-With that division into “Jews” and “Greeks” Paul meant the whole of mankind of that time.
+With that division into “Jews” and “Greeks,” Paul meant the whole of humanity at that time.
 Not only two groups of people.
-He describes here two basic types of people, of truth seekers.
+He describes here two basic types of people, truth seekers.

-The one wants to see miracles, the other wants to understand the matter with their intellect.
+One wants to see miracles; the other wants to understand the matter with their intellect.
 Jesus should fit into their philosophical system.
 Both types demand from God: you have to prove yourself to us, then maybe we could believe in you.
 But God proves himself only when he wants it.

-Paul says: Our faith is not based on human wisdom, but on God’s power.
-This power of God works through the Holy Spirit, who comes from God and who fights against the “spirit of the world”.
+Paul says: Our faith is not based on human wisdom but on God’s power.
+This power of God works through the Holy Spirit, which comes from God and who fights against the “spirit of the world.”

 God truly goes his own way.
-He just does it that way.
+He does it that way.
 We were not asked at all.
-With Jesus, the Father in heaven has devised a way to redeem people, that is us.
+With Jesus, the Father in heaven has devised a way to redeem people: us.
 Just like that, out of love.
 There is no way to explain it.
-He did it simply because he loves us – you and I, we are his great weakness, his loved ones.
+He did it simply because he loves us – you and I are his great weakness, his loved ones.

 Prayer for Today